penumbra-zone/web/README.md

-You now have a local copy of Minifront available at [`https://localhost:5173`](https://localhost:5173) and an unbundled Prax is available at `apps/extension/dist/`, ready to be loaded into your testing browser.
+You now have a local copy of Minifront available at [`https://localhost:5173`](https://localhost:5173) and an unbundled Prax is available at [`apps/extension/dist`](apps/extension/dist), ready to be loaded into your browser.

 Minifront will hot-reload.

-If you're working on the web extension, Chrome supports hot-reloading extension pages, but cannot hot-reload the extension worker scripts or content scripts.
+If you're working on Prax, Chrome will show extension page changes after a manual refresh, but cannot reload the extension worker scripts or content scripts.
+For worker script changes, you must manually reload the extension.
+For content script changes, you must also manually reload pages hosting the injected scripts.

 #### Loading your unbundled build of Prax into Chrome

+After building Prax, you can load it into Chrome.

 It's recommended to use a dedicated browser profile for development, not your personal profile.